 - More modern: Reflects 14 years and 3 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the TZ100 is the clear winner of the contest (17 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TZ100 is the clear winner of the contest (17 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D vs Panasonic TZ100

 This is where reviews by experts come in.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 1D»||-||+ +||-||-||-||Sep 2001||6,499||-||Canon 1D|